-We deploy most of our free cash flow in acquisitions to generate long-term growth and create long-term shareholder value.
+We deploy the majority of our free cash flow toward acquisitions to generate long-term growth and create long-term shareholder value.
 Unlike most other large corporations, we do not have a separate corporate development or merger-and-acquisition team; our CEO and other top executives are responsible for the disciplined deployment of capital through acquisitions.